cxczau/album-viewer/README.md

 ### Task 3
 Write an unit test for task 2 to confirm the response from server when submit.

+### Use React, Node, Styled-Component, Redux and any other tools/packages.

 ## Packages used
 node 18.7.0